 IJ accepts summer clerks at each of its office locations.
 To learn more about each office, click on the different office locations below.

 Students in law schools near our offices are encouraged to take advantage of our semester clerkships.
 We accept applications on a rolling basis and conduct interviews in August for the fall semester and throughout November and December for the following spring semester.
-Applications for our Spring 2018 Clerkship will open soon.
+Applications for our Spring 2018 Clerkship are currently open.

 The Institute for Justice seeks highly motivated undergraduate students interested in the legal field to join IJ as litigation interns.
 The litigation internship is an unparalleled opportunity to gain exposure to the inner workings of a leading national public interest law firm before you have even entered law school.
 Litigation interns receive substantive projects throughout their time at IJ.
 Most are accepted for the summer semester, during which they work full time alongside the summer law clerks at IJ’s headquarters in Arlington, Virginia, and are invited to participate in all of the summer programming and activities offered to the law clerks.